embedded-graphics/embedded-text/README.md

 ## Development setup

 ### Minimum supported Rust version
 The minimum supported Rust version for embedded-text is 1.40.0 or greater.
-However, the documentation uses the `intra-crate links` feature which requires nightly Rust.
 Ensure you have the latest stable version of Rust installed, preferably through https://rustup.rs.

 ### Installation